The Anti-Bribery and Anti-Corruption Review: Brazil

 Foreign bribery: legal framework

 Individuals and legal entities can be liable for bribery of foreign public officials in Brazil.
 Bribery of foreign public officials is regulated under the Brazilian Criminal Code (Decree Law No. 2,848)3 for individuals, and the LAC for legal entities (administrative and civil liability).
-This Law not only covers acts of corruption, but also prohibits acts such as fraud in public tenders, for both national and foreign public administration.

 The Brazilian Criminal Code defines the crime of active bribery in an international commercial transaction as an individual offering or promising undue advantage to a foreign public official or to a third party to influence him or her to perform, hide or delay an official act related to an international commercial transaction.